jingyihan/deep-learning-v2_pytorch/project-dog-classification/README.md

 ## Project Overview

 This capstone project will investigate dog breed identification and build an algorithm to produce an estimation of a dog breed given a dog image or dog breed that best ensembles the provided human image.
-Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
+Given an image of a dog, the algorithm will identify an estimate of the breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]